Binwen6/mercury-spec/docs/source/guides/getting-started.rst

 -------

 Congratulations!
 In this tutorial, you have learned the basics of |project_name|, as well as AI application development.

+If you try using the chat bot, you may notice that it often fails to generate images.
+As this is just a simple tutorial with a few lines of code, such a "bug" is expected.
+If you would want the application to perform better, you will need to adopt additional techniques which requires more code, or use a toolkit for AI application development, such as Athena (**# TODO: Athena is still under development**).

 Next, check out the tutorial on :doc:`extension development </guides/extension-development>` to learn how to allow |project_name| to use deep learning models that you developed!